benji300/joplin-note-tabs/README.md

 > **NOTE** - Since there is currently no unique attribute for the breadcrumbs, this can only be done using the workaround from above.
 However, the behavior may change with each version and it may happen that it no longer works.

-## Installation

-### Joplin v1.6.4 and newer

-- Open Joplin and navigate to `Tools > Options > Plugins`
-- Search for `tabs` and press install
-- Restart Joplin to enable the plugin

-### Joplin v1.6.2 and previous

-- Download the latest released JPL package (`joplin.plugin.note.tabs.jpl`) from [here](https://github.com/benji300/joplin-note-tabs/releases)
-- Open Joplin and navigate to `Tools > Options > Plugins`
-- Press `Install plugin` and select the previously downloaded `jpl` file
-- Confirm selection
-- Restart Joplin to enable the plugin

-### Place tabs

-By default the tabs will be on the right side of the screen, this can be adjusted by:

-- `View > Change application layout`
-- Use the arrow keys (the displayed ones, not keyboard keys) to move the panel at the desired position
-- Move the splitter (between content and tabs panel) up to reach the desired height of the panel
-- Press `ESC` to save the layout and return to normal mode

-## Uninstallation

-- Open Joplin
-- Navigate to `Tools > Options > Plugins`
-- Search for the `Note Tabs` plugin
-- Press `Delete` to remove the plugin from the user profile directory
-  - Alternatively you can also disable the plugin by clicking on the toggle button
-- Restart Joplin

 ## Feedback

 - :question: Need help?